There was a problem loading the comments.

 Why configure DKIM?

 Spammers often send out emails that claim to be from authentic email senders.
-These emails are mostly sent with an intent to make the recipients view the email, or sometimes to collect sensitive information (passwords, email addresses etc.) from the recipients under the pretext of being a legitimate sender.
+These emails are mostly sent with the intent to make the recipients view the email, or sometimes to collect sensitive information (passwords, email addresses etc.) from the recipients under the pretext of being a legitimate sender.
 Two methods that are commonly used by spammers include email spoofing and backscattering.

 Email Spoofing:

-Email spoofing is a cheating method used by spammers to make emails appear to be sent from a legitimate domain/ email address, that does not belong to them.
+Email spoofing is a cheating method used by spammers to make emails appear to be sent from a legitimate domain/ email address that does not belong to them.
 This is done by forging the email headers, to make it seem legit so that the recipients trust and open the emails.

 Spammers follow this approach as it makes more people view the email since the sender appears to be authentic.
 But, sometimes, it may pose serious consequences if they try to retrieve sensitive information from the user.
 Spoofed emails can be detected and avoided by configuring SPF and DKIM.
 If DKIM is configured, the domain name identity associated with each message is validated.